MicrosoftDocs/microsoft-365-docs/microsoft-365/security/mtp/advanced-hunting-fileprofile-function.md

 [!INCLUDE [Prerelease information](../includes/prerelease.md)]

-The `FileProfile()` function is an enrichment function in [advanced hunting](advanced-hunting-overview.md) that adds the following data about files found by a query.
+The `FileProfile()` function is an enrichment function in [advanced hunting](advanced-hunting-overview.md) that adds the following data to files found by a query.

 | Column | Data type | Description |
 |------------|-------------|-------------|